duckyquang/luno.ai/README.md

 ## Training the Model

 ### Data Preparation
-Explain how to acquire or prepare the data for training.

 Example:
 ```
-The dataset used for training is the OpenAI GPT-3 dataset, which can be accessed via the OpenAI API.
+The dataset used for training is the OpenAI GPT-4o dataset, which can be accessed via the paid version OpenAI API.
+If you can't access the GPT-4o dataset, you can use the free version of GPT-3 via OpenAI API.
+And if you want to upload your own files, please save it as a CSV file.
 ```

 ### Training